kieferk/dfply/README.md

 The TODO list (now located in the "Projects" section of the repo) has an ongoing list of things that still need to be resolved and features to be added.

+If you submit a pull request with features or bugfixes, please target the "develop" branch rather than the "master" branch.

 ## TODO: